ubccr/hpc-toolset-tutorial/coldfront/README.md

 - Navigate to the `Admin` menu and click on `Allocation Requests`
 - Click on the `Details` button next to the `Research Cloud` allocation request to configure and activate the allocation:
 click the `Add Allocation Attribute` button and select these allocation attributes from the drop down menu:
 `Core Usage (Hours)` Enter: `10000`
 `Cloud Storage Quota (TB)` Enter: `10`
 `Cloud Account Name` Enter: `cgray`
 Notice as you add the core usage and cloud storage quota attributes you see usage graphs displayed.
 These can tie into a plugin such as XDMoD or the OpenStack community developed plugins for usage information.
+- Click the `Approve` button to change the allocation status to `Active` and set the expiration date out one year from now.

 Now let's go look at and activate the allocation change request submitted by `cgray` for the storage resource.
 - Navigate to the `Admin` menu and click on `Allocation Change Requests`
 - Click on the `Details` button to review and approve the allocation changes requested.
 As the admin you have the ability to approve the date extension, change it to another setting or select `no extension`  You can remove the `storage_quota` request or change it.
 You can add notes for the PI and users on the allocation to see.
 Then you can take action such as `Approve` or `Deny` the request.
 For this demo, let's click the `Approve` button.
-- At the bottom of the page, click the `View Allocation` button and notice the `Storage Quota` attribute value has changed from 10000 to 20000.
+- At the bottom of the page, click the `View Allocation` button and notice the `Storage Quota` attribute value has changed from the origianl 10000 to whatever you set it as.

-### Staff Member View

-We have setup the `astewart` account as an example of what a center staff member might see in ColdFront.
-- Login as `astewart` password `ilovelinux` to see what additional menus and functionality this account has access to.
-- Navigate to the `Staff` menu and click through the menu options to get a sense of the access we recommend for staff members.
-- Click on the `User Search` menu option and enter one of the other account names and click the `Search` button.
-Click on the username and then click on the `View User Projects and Managers` button.
-You'll see a list of projects the user is a member of and if they are a PI or manager on any of them.
-- Logout

-For more options on allowing permissions for various types of staff access, see the ColdFront manual:  https://coldfront.readthedocs.io/en/latest/manual/users/

 ### Removing Access

 When an allocation expires or is revoked, the users on that allocation should lose access to the resource.
 If the allocation has the `freeipa_group` attribute set, all allocation users are removed from the group when the FreeIPA plugin is run.
 If the allocation is for a Slurm resource, all Slurm user associations and the Slurm account are removed when the Slurm plugin is run.
 Let's expire a Slurm allocation and then run the `slurm_check` tool.

-- Login as `hpcadmin` password `ilovelinux`
 - Navigate to the `Admin` menu, click on `All allocations` and click on the allocation for the hpc cluster resource.
 - Change the status to `Expired` and the End Date to today.
 Click the `Update` button.